The Steinberg Institute brings a unique understanding of state politics and public policy. Our top priorities include:

 In 2004, Maggie worked alongside then-Assemblyman Darrell Steinberg on the successful Yes on Proposition 63 campaign that imposes a 1 percent tax on personal income over $1 million and funds mental health services across California.
 The Mental Health Services Act brings in $1.89 billion annually to provide treatment, prevention and early intervention services to adults and children with severe brain illness.

 From 1989 to 2001, Maggie served as a legislative staffer in the California Senate and Assembly, focusing primarily on education and health policy.

 Maggie holds a degree in sociology, law & society from the University of California, Davis, and is an ICF Professional Certified Coach.
 She has two married sons and four adorable grandsons.

-Adrienne Shilton is a recognized expert in mental health policy who has devoted her career to improving the well-being of people living with mental illness and substance use disorders.
-Adrienne became involved in mental health policy as a key staff person in the campaign to pass California’s 2004 Mental Health Services Act, the landmark legislation authored by former Senate President Pro Tem Darrell Steinberg, who went on to found the Steinberg Institute.
+Adrienne Shilton is a recognized expert in mental health policy who has devoted her career to improving the well-being of people living with brain illness and substance use disorders.
+Adrienne became involved in mental health policy as a key staff person in the campaign to pass the 2004 Mental Health Services Act.
 In the years since, she has worked in a variety of roles to carry out the vision for services laid out in the law, most recently as director of intergovernmental affairs for the County Behavioral Health Directors Association.